-Bulk cables don’t include the parts that make them work as network ones.
-In other words, they are generic wires that can be used for many different applications.
+Bulk cables don't include the parts that make them work as network ones out of the box.
+They are generic wires that can be used for many different applications.
 Before a section can work as a network cable, we have to turn each end into a network connector or port.

 So, we need to get these modular bits and install them at the A and B ends of each cable.

 Connector vs port (Crimp vs Jack)

 A connector is an end that goes into a network port.
-A jack is a network port you can plug a connector in.
+A jack is a network port you can plug a connector into.
 They are male and female terminals.

 The parts for these ends are normally called connectors and ports, but you also find them labeled as RJ45 Crimps and RJ45 Jacks, respectively.
 (There are many other names, too, like plugs, couplers, and so on.)

 If you buy a ready-made network cable, you will note that both ends are crimped connectors.
 And that's a good thing, when applicable, always use ready-made cables, which come in many appropriate (short) lengths, to connect wired devices to your network.

-Yes, you can make one (I’ve made plenty myself), but I’d recommend against using connectors (crimps) for the cables’ ends when it comes to getting a home wired.
-It’s best to turn them into network ports.
+We can make such cables -- I've made plenty myself -- but I'd recommend against using connectors (crimps) for the cables' ends when it comes to getting a home wired.
+It's best to turn them into network ports.
 I speak from years of experience.

 - Less work: It's much easier and faster to attach a port (RJ45 Jack) to a cable.

 - Higher chance of success: The possibility of making a mistake with a jack is much slimmer than with a crimp.
-Pay a bit of attention, and you can make a perfect network port at the very first try — more below.
+Pay a bit of attention, and you can make a perfect network port on the very first try -- more below.

-- Stability: A network port remains stationary, which allows the cable behind it to stay unchanged.
+- Stability: A network port remains stationary, which allows the cable behind the wall to stay unchanged.

-- Flexibility: Once you have a network port, you’re free to use a cable of any length to connect to it.
+- Flexibility: Once you have a network port, you're free to use a (ready-made) cable of any length to connect to it.